 Accessibility

 Traditionally, art appreciation has been exclusive and often expensive.
-It requires some planning and organizational effort and often involves travel.
+It requires travel and some planning and organizational effort.
 The same can be said about visiting a major natural history or science museum.

 Read also: Metaverse Tourism: Benefits, Examples, Onix Experts’ Insights